cylleneus/cylleneus/README.rst

 Credits
 -------

-The Cylleneus search engine is the creation of William Michael Short.
-It is (currently) based on the open-source Whoosh search engine by Matt Chaput, and makes extensive use of the Classical Language Tool Kit.
-This project does not distribute original text sources for any corpus, particularly when they fall under licensing agreements.
-Data from the Latin WordNet 2.0 is sourced from https://latinwordnet.exeter.ac.uk/ through a publicly accessible API.
-If any soruce code has not been properly attributed, please inform the maintainers of this repository immediately and omissions wil be rectified.
+© 2019 William Michael Short.
+Based on the open-source Whoosh search engine by Matt Chaput.